-The documentaries Hope, Faith and Greenland (Tro, Håb og Grønland, Ivalo Frank, Greenland, 2009) and Greenland Year Zero (Anders Graver and Niels Bjørn, Denmark, 2011) use interview segments with Greenlanders and Danes to mull over and speculate about contemporary and future Greenland.
-While not offering a definitive road map for a future (independent) Greenland, both participate in an anticipatory geopolitics exploring geophysical change such sea ice loss and glacial melting in relation to geopolitical shifts in the Arctic region, heralding for instance growing commercial and trading investment and involvement with East Asian states such as China, Japan and South Korea.
-While this has precipitated alarmist media reporting about Chinese workers overwhelming Greenlandic settlements, there has a growing public dialogue about possible futures facing Greenland, including one based on greater exploitation of its resources including seafood, seal fur and minerals.
-In popular cultural terms, complementing the growing autonomy of the Government of Greenland, film, popular media, and music have been notable exports during the past decade.
-The Greenland Eyes International Film Festival, established in 2012, provides a significant example of film and festivals being put to work for the purpose of, “providing the audience with a greater awareness of a part of our planet that in recent years has become extremely important globally for reasons ranging from climate change, oil and mineral exploration, and potential independence from Denmark, to mention but a few” (Greenland Eyes Festival 2012).
+The documentaries Faith, Hope and Greenland and Greenland Year Zero use interview segments with Greenlanders and Danes to mull over and speculate about contemporary and future Greenland.
+While not offering a definitive road map for a future (independent) Greenland, both participate in anticipatory geopolitics, exploring geophysical change (sea ice loss and glacial melting) in relation to geopolitical shifts in the Arctic region and heralding growing commercial and trading investment and involvement with East Asian states, such as China, Japan, and South Korea.
+While this has precipitated alarmist media reporting about Chinese workers overwhelming Greenlandic settlements, there has been a growing public dialogue about possible futures facing Greenland, including one based on greater exploitation of such resources as seafood, seal fur, and minerals.
+In popular cultural terms, complementing the growing autonomy of the government of Greenland, film, popular media, and music have been notable exports during the past decade.
+The Greenland Eyes International Film Festival, established in 2012, provides a significant example of film and festivals being put to work for the purpose of “providing the audience with a greater awareness of a part of our planet that in recent years has become extremely important globally for reasons ranging from climate change, oil and mineral exploration, and potential independence from Denmark, to mention but a few” (Greenland Eyes Festival 2012).

-The documentary ethos is one that ultimately makes claims about actualities and our chapter explores and investigates a range of sources pertaining to Greenland to consider how Greenland has been understood in a variety of ways, as a particular kind of place.
-From US documentaries charting their growing Cold War military presence in northern Greenland to Danish and Greenlandic productions, which concentrate on Greenland as a lived and dynamic set of places, caught up in an Arctic geopolitics both haunted by colonial and Cold War relationships and legacies and future speculation about economic, environmental and political change.
-However, we also want to end on an ambivalent note about the on-going “redistribution of the sensible” and the manner in which the Arctic is a genuinely dialogical space where the audible, the legible, the viewable and the knowable are works in progress rather than something that is simply settled by those outside the Arctic region.
+The documentary ethos is one that ultimately makes claims about actualities, and our chapter explores and investigates a range of sources pertaining to Greenland to consider how it has been understood in a variety of ways and as a particular kind of place—from US documentaries charting their growing Cold War military presence in northern Greenland to Danish and Greenlandic productions that concentrate on Greenland as a lived and dynamic set of places caught up in an Arctic geopolitics haunted by colonial and Cold War relationships and legacies and engaged in speculation about future economic, environmental, and political change.
+We end with an appeal to the “redistribution of the sensible”, with due recognition of the Arctic as a genuinely dialogical space where the audible, the legible, the viewable, and the knowable are works in progress rather than something that is simply settled by those outside the Arctic region.

-Klaus Dodds is Professor of Geopolitics at Royal Holloway, University of London.
-His latest book (with Mark Nuttall) is Scramble for the Poles: The Contemporary Geopolitics of the Arctic and Antarctic.

-Rikke Bjerg Jensen is Lecturer of Information Security at Royal Holloway, University of London.

 Filmography

-17 minutter Grønland (17 Minutes Greenland, Jørgen Roos, Denmark, 1967).
+17 Minutter Grønland (17 Minutes Greenland, Jørgen Roos, Denmark, 1967).
 Danish Film Institute.

-All the President’s Men (Alan J. Pakula, USA, 1976).
+All the President’s Men (Alan J. Pakula, United States, 1976).
 DVD.

 Atanarjuat: The Fast Runner (Zacharias Kunuk, Canada, 2001).
 DVD.

-Chasing Ice (Jeff Orlowski, USA, 2012).
+Chasing Ice (Jeff Orlowski, United States, 2012).
 DVD/ Blu-ray.

 Echoes (Ivalo Frank, Denmark, 2010).
 Not currently in distribution.